sidvw1808/train-gate-alert-system/README.md

-# Ghorpadi Gate Alert 🚦
+# Train Gate Alert 🚦

 A real-time commute assistant that tells you which route to take to avoid the Ghorpadi railway level crossing when it's down — before you even leave